 by Sally Burgess, Forefront Families

-If you have any comments or questions on this subject, please do not hesitate to contact us at HYPERLINK "mailto:email@example.com" firstname.lastname@example.org.
-We invite you to also check out our website at HYPERLINK "http://www.forefrontfamilies.org/" www.forefrontfamilies.org and our blog site at HYPERLINK "http://www.forefrontfamilies.blogspot.com/" www.forefrontfamilies.blogspot.com for further assistance.
+If you have any comments or suggestions on this subject, please feel free to contact us at email@example.com and check out our website at www.forefrontfamilies.org and our blogsite at www.forefrontfamilies.blogspot.com